 The additional cool thing about the NT concept is that it doesn't stop here.
-As with any bus also the NT bus allows one to not only connect one IMU module but also further modules, such as a 2nd NT IMU module, motor driver modules, a camera controller module, a data logging module, and so on.
+The NT bus allows us to not only connect one NT IMU module but also further modules, such as a 2nd NT IMU module, motor driver modules, a camera controller module, a data logging module, and so on.
 This provides us with a number of further advantages:

 - The NT modules can be daisy-chained, which can result in quite clean wiring, and helps tremendously with e.g. slip rings.

-- The possibility to replace individual NT modules may reduce costs in case of damage.
+- The possibility of replacing individual NT modules may reduce costs in case of damage.

-- The concept simplifies integration of technological advances: If you need encoders, then build and code a FOC motor driver module (see T-STorM32).
-If you need a high-quality ultra-low drift IMU module, then build and code a high-quality ultra-low drift IMU module.
-If you need a CHDK camera controller, then build and code a CHDK camera controller.
+- The concept simplifies integration of technological advances: If you need encoders, then build a FOC motor driver module (this in fact happened!
+See T-STorM32).
+If you need a high-quality ultra-low drift IMU module, then build a high-quality ultra-low drift IMU module.
+If you need a CHDK camera controller, then build a CHDK camera controller.
 And so on.

-The schemes below show, for the v3.x and v1.x controller boards, what could be a typical, fully NT-ized configuration.
+The schemes below show, for the v3.x and v1.3x STorM32 boards, what could be a typical, fully NT-ized configuration.

-However, it is pointed out that all one needs to start with is only one NT IMU module to replace the "old" I2C camera IMU.
-All other modules are optional, and not using them doesn't incur any restrictions in functionality.
+However, it is pointed out that - if you are using a v1.3x STorM32 board - all you need to start with is only one NT IMU module to replace the "old" I2C camera IMU.
+All other modules are optional, and not using them doesn't incur restrictions in functionality.
 This simple rule applies: Whenever a NT module is found, then it is used, and if not, then the conventional hardware is used.
-For instance, if a 2nd NT IMU module is not on the NT bus, then the on-board IMU or a I2C-based IMU connected to the I2C#2 port is used.
+For instance, if a 2nd NT IMU module is not on the NT bus, then the on-board IMU is used.
 Similarly you can continue to use the STorM32's motor driver outputs M0, M1, and M2, or the IR led, and so on.

-The typical wiring scheme for a v3.x board can look as this;
+The typical wiring scheme for a v3.x STorM32 board can look as this:

-The wiring scheme is slightly different for a v1.x STorM32 controller board (note the "crossing" of the Tx/Rx lines at the NT connector on the STorM32 board):
+For a v1.3x STorM32 board the wiring scheme is slightly different (note the "crossing" of the Tx/Rx lines at the NT connector on the STorM32 board):